 We viewed our stopover in Hawaii as a final bonus to our backpacking trip, a little “mini-vacation” from 8-months of travel.
-There are even vacation destinations that are ideal for short getaways like this.
 But even though we were tempted to just relax on the beach for 3 days, we couldn’t just sit there and not experience a little bit of Hawaiian culture.
 Clearly, our travel style wasn’t going away any time soon.

 We had less than 72 hours on the island of Oahu, so we decided it would be best to stay in tourist-central Waikiki.
 Below is a guide to help you maximize your short vacation time on the island.

 You’ve arrived bright-eyed and bushy tailed from an overnight flight.
 Make your way to your accommodation either by public transportation or taxi.
 We opted for the public bus, which got us right into central Waikiki for $2.50/person.
 It’s likely that you won’t be able to check into your room until 2 or 3pm, so ask to leave your luggage in their storage room and go grab a bite to eat.

 Hike Diamond Head